d-krupke/cpsat-primer/README.md

 print(solution)
 ```

+Although reusing the solver class primarily spares us from rebuilding the model,
+each call to `solve` still initiates a new search from scratch.
+However,
+iteratively refining the model within the same solver instance is more intuitive
+to code than treating each iteration as an entirely new problem.
+Moreover, as we
+will demonstrate next, this pattern allows us to improve performance by
+leveraging features like warm-starting — offering advantages over stateless
+optimization functions.

 ### Improving Performance with Warm-Starts

-In optimization, while a simple function does not retain a state, the solver
-class can optimize both model building and the solving process when working on
-the same problem iteratively.
-One effective technique is using the previous
+As the solver class retains a state and can remember the previous iterations, we
+can easily add optimizations that would be cumbersome to implement in a
+stateless function.
+One such optimization is warm-starting, where the solver
-solution as a starting point or "hint" for the next solution.
-This method, known
+uses the previous solution as a starting point or "hint" for the next iteration.
-as warm-starting, can significantly speed up the solving process.
-Even if you
+This technique can significantly speed up the solving process, as the solver can
-introduce a new constraint that makes the previous solution infeasible, the new
-solution is often similar enough that the solver can use the previous one as a
-good starting point for repair.
+often use the previous solution as a good starting point for repair, even if the
+previous solution becomes infeasible due to a newly added constraint.
+This will
+of course only have an advantage if the added constraint does not change the
+problem fundamentally but only requires a part of the solution to be changed.

 Because repairing an infeasible hint can be computationally expensive, CP-SAT
 handles this process carefully.
 You can instruct CP-SAT to attempt repairing the